ramonmsa/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-According to the sumary tables below, it can be concluded that even though the total summary show a variance of only 69.29 pounds per square inch, the Manufactoring loc number 3 exceeds the 100 pounds per square inch dictated by design specifications for the MechaCar suspension coils' variance.
+According to the summary tables below, it can be concluded that even though the total summary show a variance of only 69.29 pounds per square inch, the Manufactoring lot number 3 exceeds the 100 pounds per square inch dictated by design specifications for the MechaCar suspension coils' variance.
 The lot 3 presents variance of 170.29 pounds per square inch as per the results in the lot summary.

 ![image](https://user-images.githubusercontent.com/69650068/136680532-1f4f2a88-dc00-4027-8280-0776d332f79d.png)